lyteword/chspurgeon-tod/volume-5/psalm-104.md

 **Verse 16.** "The Cedars of Lebanon."
 (See "Spurgeon's Sermons," No. 529.)

-1\.The absence of all human culture.
+1\.
+The absence of all human culture.
 These trees are peculiarly the Lord's trees, because,

 (a) They owe their planting entirely to him: "He hath planted."